RaphaelSheikh/python-challenge/README.md

 ## Background

 It's time to put away the Excel sheet and enter the world of programming with Python.
-In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
-Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.
+In this assignment, I used the concepts I've learned to complete two Python challenges, PyBank and PyPoll.
+Both tasks present a real-world situation where my newly developed Python scripting skills come in handy.

-## Before You Begin
+## Before I Begin
-Before starting the assignment, be sure to complete the following steps:
+Before starting the assignment, the following steps needs to be completed:

 1. Create a new repository for this project called python-challenge.